yunuse1/FlyRank-CRUD-API/README.md

 # FlyRank CRUD API

 A small FastAPI CRUD service for tasks.
-It exposes a root endpoint with basic app info, a health check, and task endpoints for listing, reading, creating, updating, and deleting task records persisted in SQLite.
+It exposes a root endpoint with basic app info, a health check, and task endpoints for listing, reading, creating, updating, and deleting task records persisted in PostgreSQL via Docker.

-## Why SQLite & Database Storage

-SQLite was chosen for this project because it is extremely lightweight, serverless, and stores the entire database as a single file.
-It is perfect for embedded persistence and rapid development without needing to maintain a separate database service.

-**Automatic Creation:** The database file is stored directly in the project's root directory.
-When you clone this repository and start the server for the first time, the application automatically initializes the database schema, creates the `tasks.db` file, and populates it with initial sample data if the database does not already exist.

 ## Install